Pasadena, California: American era

-Pasadena as a resort town (1886–1941)
+Resort town

-The popularity of the region drew people from across the country, and Pasadena eventually became a stop on the Atchison, Topeka and Santa Fe Railway, which led to an explosion in growth.
-From the real estate boom of the 1880s until the Great Depression, as great tourist hotels were developed in the city, Pasadena became a winter resort for wealthy Easterners, spurring the development of new neighborhoods and business districts, and increased road and transit connections with Los Angeles, culminating with the opening of the Arroyo Seco Parkway, California's first freeway.
-By 1940, Pasadena had become the eighth-largest city in California and was widely considered a twin city to Los Angeles.
+The region drew people from across the country.
+In 1887, the Atchison, Topeka and Santa Fe Railway opened its Second District and began making stops at the Santa Fe Depot in downtown Pasadena.
+This triggered a real estate boom.
+Tourist hotels were developed in the city.
+Pasadena became a winter resort for wealthy Easterners, spurring the development of new neighborhoods and business districts, and increased road and transit connections with Los Angeles.
+In 1940, when the Arroyo Seco Parkway, California's first freeway, connected Pasadena to Downtown Los Angeles.
+By that time, Pasadena had become the eighth-largest city in California and was widely considered a twin city to Los Angeles.

-The first of the great hotels to be established in Pasadena was the Raymond (1886) atop Bacon Hill, renamed Raymond Hill after construction.
-Pasadena was served by the Atchison, Topeka and Santa Fe Railway at the Santa Fe Depot in downtown when the Second District was opened in 1887.
+The first of the hotels to be established in Pasadena was the Raymond (1886) atop Bacon Hill, renamed Raymond Hill after construction.
 The original Mansard Victorian 200-room facility burned down on Easter morning of 1895, was rebuilt in 1903, and razed during the Great Depression to make way for residential development.
 The Maryland Hotel existed from the early 1900s and was demolished in 1934.
 The world-famous Mount Lowe Railway and associated mountain hotels shut down four years later due to fire damage.
 Three hotel structures have survived, the Green Hotel (a co-op since 1926), the Vista Del Arroyo (now used as a Federal courthouse), and a residential tower of the Maryland at 80 North Euclid Avenue (a co-op since 1953).

 The American Craftsman era in art and design is well represented in Pasadena.
 The architectural firm Greene and Greene developed the style; many of its residences still stand.
-Two examples of their Ultimate bungalow are the masterpiece Gamble House, of which public tours are available, and the Robert R. Blacker House, both designated California Historical Landmarks and enrolled on the U.S. National Register of Historic Places.
+Two examples of their Ultimate bungalow are the masterpiece Gamble House and the Robert R. Blacker House, both designated California Historical Landmarks and enrolled on the U.S. National Register of Historic Places.

-World War II and aftermath (1941–1969)
+Contemporary

-The Second World War proved to be a boon to Pasadena as Southern California became a major staging area for the Pacific War.
-High tech manufacturing and scientific companies made the city their home, a trend which continued in the decades following the war, notably with NASA's Jet Propulsion Laboratory, Tetra Tech and Ameron International.
+World War II was a boon to Pasadena.
+Southern California became a major staging area for the Pacific War.
+High-tech manufacturing and scientific companies made the city their home, a trend that continued in the decades following the war, notably with NASA's Jet Propulsion Laboratory, Tetra Tech, and Ameron International.

 In the 1950s, Pasadena saw a steady influx of people from the Southern United States, especially African-Americans from Texas and Louisiana.
 Pasadena also began hosting a large immigrant community, particularly from China, Japan, Philippines, Mexico, Guatemala, El Salvador, Italy, Armenia, and India.